chendiqian/GNN4SDP/README.md

-# MPNN for general SDPs
+# On the Expressive Power of GNNs to Solve Linear SDPs

 ## Environment setup